Cohasset Lawn Leveling Services

 Cohasset Building Department Requirements for Grading Permits & Site Plan Approvals

-Grading projects in Cohasset often require permits when moving or filling more than 50–100 cubic yards of soil or when grade changes exceed certain heights, as determined by local ordinance.
+Grading projects in Cohasset often require permits when cut or fill volumes exceed 50–100 cubic yards or when grade changes surpass certain height thresholds.
 Site plan submissions must include existing and proposed contours, drainage calculations, and may require engineering review for complex work.
-Zoning compliance is essential, including maintaining setbacks, adhering to a maximum slope of 33% (3:1 ratio), and observing lot coverage limits.
+Zoning compliance is critical, including maintaining setbacks, adhering to a maximum slope of 33% (3:1 ratio), and observing lot coverage limits.
 Homeowners’ association (HOA) guidelines may also apply.
 Inspection procedures typically involve as-built surveys, compaction testing, drainage verification, and issuance of a certificate of completion upon satisfactory review.

 41 Highland Avenue, Cohasset, MA 02025